 Mr. Da Santos was born in 1963.
 He holds a B.A. in Economics and an M.B.A. from Universidad José María Vargas, Caracas, Venezuela.
 He has more than 30 years of experience in the energy sector.
 Since January 2015, Mr. Da Santos has been the Senior Vice President and Chief Operating Officer of The AES Corporation, responsible for AES' global operations including more than 30,000 MW and six utilities serving millions of people.
 He brings proven experience in international corporate finance and business transformation for generation, transmission and distribution companies in the United States, Latin America, Africa, Europe and Asia to his role as COO.
 Bernerd built his capabilities through positions of increasing responsibility prior to becoming COO.
 Most recently, he served as CFO for AES' Global Finance Operations.
 He was previously CFO for the Utilities group and for the Latin America and Africa group.
-Bernerd joined AES through its acquisition of La Electricidad de Caracas (EDC) where he held a number of leadership positions.
-Mr. Da Santos also serves on the board of AES Brasiliana, AES Tietê and Indianapolis Power and Light Company.
+Bernerd joined AES through its acquisition of La Electricidad de Caracas where he held a number of leadership positions.
+Mr. Da Santos also serves on the board of other AES companies.